What Does Gold’s Narrative Tell Us About Where Prices Are Going?

 Likewise, interest in gold from European countries has continued to intensify, with several nations in the region making multi-ton purchases after years of absence from the market.
 Poland’s acquisitions have been the most prominent, as the Eastern European country purchased nearly 130 tons of gold in 2018 and 2019.

 Actions from Poland’s official sector further captured imaginations, as the country decided to repatriate roughly 100 tons of gold that were held in U.K. vaults.
 Not long after Poland airlifted 8,000 bullion bars back home to bring up its reserves to 228.65 tons, news broke out that Slovakia is considering following in the same route due to uncertainty over the global economy and Brexit.
 Should the nation go through with these plans, it will mean an additional 31.7 tons of gold bullion will leave the U.K. and head back to Slovakia.
-As some analysts move on to estimate that central banks will buy at least 750 tons of gold by the end of this year, these repatriations have added another nuance to interesting developments surrounding gold demand from the official sector.global economy, gold, gold as investment, gold demand, gold price
+As some analysts move on to estimate that central banks will buy at least 750 tons of gold by the end of this year, these repatriations have added another nuance to interesting developments surrounding gold demand from the official sector.Featured, global economy, gold, gold as investment, gold demand, gold price